kornelski/pngquant/README.md

 Speed/quality trade-off.
 The default is 3 and lower settings rarely increase quality, but are much slower.

-Speeds 1-6 use feedback loop mechanism (quantize image, find worst colors, quantize again with more weight on that colors).
+- Speeds 1-6 use feedback loop mechanism (quantize image, find worst colors, quantize again with more weight on these colors).

-Speeds 8-10 reduce input depth from 8 bit per gun to 7 bit (posterize to 128 levels) or less, if image has *a lot* of distinct color
+- Speeds 8-10 reduce input depth from 8 bit per gun to 7 bit (posterize to 128 levels) or less, if image has *a lot* of distinct colors.

 ###`-iebug`